 It is adjusted for new companies joining the index with a different price than the one they’re replacing and to account for stock splits, which would cut the companies price by the split multiple.

 I like using the S&P 500 as my benchmark more than the Dow.
 As you can certainly guess from the name, it looks at substantially more companies than the Dow though it’s named slightly incorrectly as it actually looks at 505 companies.

-While 505 companies is clearly only a small portion of the total number, the S&P 500 includes most of the largest companies and accounts for about 80% of the total market cap.
+While 505 companies are clearly only a small portion of the total number, the S&P 500 includes most of the largest companies and accounts for about 80% of the total market cap.

 The second reason I prefer the S&P 500 over the Dow is that it’s a market-weighted index.
-This means that it compares the market value of the member companies day to day and changes in the index are in proportion to the size of the companies.
+This means that it compares the market value of the member companies day-to-day.

 The NASDAQ Composite index is the final of the three major US indices.
 It includes all of the securities listed on the NASDAQ exchange, which is the second largest exchange in the world behind the New York Stock Exchange.

-Therefore the NASDAQ composite is viewed more as a tech index, though the companies on the NASDAQ are also some of the largest in the world and are therefore included in the other indices.
-It’s also a market weighted index so it’s a better representation of the actual underlying companies than the Dow.
+Therefore the NASDAQ composite is viewed more as a tech index.
+Though the companies on the NASDAQ are also some of the largest in the world and are therefore included in the other indices.
+It’s also a market-weighted index so it’s a better representation of the actual underlying companies than the Dow.

-Hopefully, this gives you a bit more understanding of what it is people are talking about when they say you should buy index funds.
-Those funds pool your money to buy all of the underlying companies in the same proportions as the index they track.
+Hopefully, this gives you a bit more understanding of what an index fund is.
+These funds pool your money to buy all of the underlying companies in the same proportions as the index they track.

-We’ve also got a list of the best Vanguard funds that we know about – you should check them out.
+Here is a list of the best Vanguard funds that we know about – you should check them out.